 Key Insight: Many organisations underutilise AD’s built-in compliance features, instead purchasing expensive third-party tools that essentially duplicate functionality they already own.
 Before investing in additional compliance software, explore what AD can already do for you.

-The reporting capabilities have improved dramatically over the years.
+The reporting has improved a lot over the years.
 PowerShell cmdlets can generate detailed reports on everything from inactive user accounts to computers missing key updates.
-These reports can be automated and scheduled, ensuring you’re always aware of your security posture.
+These reports can be automated and scheduled, so you’re always aware of your security posture.

-Data classification and Rights Management Services (RMS) integration allow you to protect sensitive information even after it leaves your network.
-Documents can be encrypted and access-controlled based on AD credentials, ensuring that confidential information remains confidential even if it ends up on a USB stick in a taxi.
+Data classification and Rights Management Services (RMS) integration let you protect sensitive information even after it leaves your network.
+Documents can be encrypted and access-controlled based on AD credentials, so confidential information stays confidential even if it ends up on a USB stick in a taxi.

-Right, so you’re convinced AD is worth implementing.
-But here’s the thing – a poorly implemented AD is worse than no AD at all.
-It’s like having a bouncer who lets everyone in but writes down their names anyway – you get all the overhead with none of the benefits.
+So you’re convinced AD is worth implementing.
+But a poorly implemented AD is worse than no AD at all.
+It’s like having a bouncer who lets everyone in but writes down their names anyway.
+You get all the overhead with none of the benefits.

-Planning is absolutely vital.
+Planning is vital.
 You can’t just install AD and figure it out as you go.
 Well, you can, but you’ll regret it.
-Trust me, I’ve seen too many “temporary” AD structures that became permanent because nobody wanted to deal with the migration headache.
+I’ve seen too many “temporary” AD structures that became permanent because nobody wanted to deal with the migration headache.

 Start with your business requirements, not your technical capabilities.
 What does your organisation actually need?
 How do people work?
 What are your security requirements?
 The answers to these questions should drive your AD design, not the other way round.